mohaltheeb/mohaltheeb/README.md

 - 🔭 I’m currently working on **Graduation Project at Sana'a University**
 - 🌱 I’m currently learning **Frappe Framework & ERPNext**
 - 👯 I’m looking to collaborate on **FOSS**
-- ✨ All of my projects are available at [github.com/mohaltheeb](github.com/mohaltheeb)
 - 📫 How to reach me **📧 Email/altheebinfo@gmail.com**

 <hr/>